 Customer support revenues consist of revenues from our customer support and maintenance agreements.
-These agreements allow our customers to receive technical support, enhancements and upgrades to new versions of our software products when and if available.
+These agreements allow our customers to receive technical support, enhancements and upgrades to new versions of our software products when available.
 Customer support revenues are generated from support and maintenance relating to current year sales of software products and from the renewal of existing maintenance agreements for software licenses sold in prior periods.
 Therefore, changes in Customer support revenues do not always correlate directly to the changes in license revenues from period to period.
 The terms of support and maintenance agreements are typically twelve months, and are renewable, generally on an annual basis, at the option of the customer.
-Our management reviews our Customer support renewal rates on a quarterly basis and we use these rates as a method of monitoring our customer service performance.
-For the quarter ended June 30, 2019, our Customer support renewal rate was approximately 91%, stable compared with the Customer support renewal rate during the quarter ended June 30, 2018.
+Our management reviews our Customer support renewal rates on a quarterly basis, and we use these rates as a method of monitoring our customer service performance.
+For the year ended June 30, 2020, our Customer support renewal rate was approximately 94%, compared with the Customer support renewal rate of approximately 91% for the year ended June 30, 2019.